 Architectural icon: Neumünster Abbey

-Whether you prefer to call it Neumünster or Neimënster Abbey, this Benedictine set of buildings, now a cultural centre, has had quite a history, including some recent damage due to flooding this summer.
+Whether you prefer to call it Neumünster or Neimënster Abbey, this Benedictine set of buildings, now a cultural centre, has had quite a history.

 To begin with, it wasn't the first abbey in Luxembourg City.
 That was Altmünster, founded by Conrad, Count of Luxembourg, in 1083.
 The current site of Neumünster Abbey was an artisan district comprising bakers, millers, fishermen and a whole host of the great unwashed that looked after Conrad's retinue.